Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-search-page.md

 ## Session params <a href="#session-params" id="session-params"></a>

-For features like personalized results and user segments to function effectively, the search function needs access to the user's session information from the front-end.
+For features like personalized results and user segments to function effectively, the search function needs access to the user's session information.
+Session information can be [queried from the session API](/analytics-ab-testing.md#query-session).

-It's possible to get search session data using the [JS API](https://docs.nosto.com/techdocs/apis/js-apis/search):
+Alternatively, it's possible to get search session data using the [JS API](../search#session-parameters):

 ```javascript
 nostojs(api => {